electron/electron/docs/breaking-changes.md

 are now fixed at a minimum of 0.25 and a maximum of 5.0, as defined [here](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).

-### Sending non-JS objects over IPC now throws an exception
+### Behavior Changed: Sending non-JS objects over IPC now throws an exception

 In Electron 8.0, IPC was changed to use the Structured Clone Algorithm, bringing significant performance improvements.
 To help ease the transition, the